bjc/prosody/man/prosodyctl.markdown

 config hosts
 :   Produce a config file for the list of hosts.
 Invoked automatically
     by 'request' and 'generate' if needed.

+import hosts paths
+:   Copy certificates for hosts into the certificate path and reload
+    prosody.

 Debugging
 ---------